-TEMPO PLEDGE Stated terms or better
+TEMPO PLEDGE Stated terms or better 🗸

 Depending on the stock market and other factors during the offer period, we may be able to increase the potential returns of this plan so that they are better than the terms stated.
 The terms of the plan will at least be the terms detailed in this plan brochure - but under our 'Stated terms or better' pledge, they may be higher.
 The terms will be confirmed following the plan's start date.
+Our products are designed so that they can generate some or all of their potential returns without needing the stock market to rise, while also providing protection from a defined level of stock market risk if it falls.